JoelCDL/gulp_template/README.md

 ## Notes

+* This tookit assumes you are scaffolding your project with an `/app` directory where you develop your files and a `/dist` directory for the finished files that will be distributed for production.

-* For details about the Gulp plugins and how they are configured, please read the comments in `gulpfile.js`
+* For details about using each Gulp plugin and how they can be configured, search them from the [gulp.js plugin page](http://gulpjs.com/plugins/) and read their documentation.

 * To configure the SFTP plugin to upload to a server, you will need to set authentication in a `json` file.
 [See examples from the gulp-sftp plugin page](https://www.npmjs.com/package/gulp-sftp/#authentication)

-* This toolkit can inline images and fonts as Base64 into the CSS to eliminate the paths to these assets and reduce HTTP requests for better performance.
+* This toolkit can inline image and font files as Base64 into the CSS to eliminate the paths to these assets and reduce HTTP requests for better performance.
 To do this, change a CSS selector's `url` value to `inline`.
 [More about inlining files with PostCSS Assets](https://github.com/assetsjs/postcss-assets#inlining-files)